Yochyo/Yummybooru/README.md

-# Android App YummyBooru :3
+# Yummybooru for android :3

 This application´s goal is to be the best available booru Client in all aspects.
 To suggest a feature, join our discord Server. https://discord.gg/tbGCHpF